mmomtchev/nobind/README.md

 static constexpr auto myAttrs = Nobind::ReturnAsync | Nobind::ReturnOwned | Nobind::ReturnNullThrow;
 ```

 In later standards this requirement has been relaxed.
+Also, MSVC 2019 chokes on `static constexpr` local function variables used as non-type template arguments with an *C1001: Internal Compiler Error* - use global variables if you have to support it.

 ### Custom type converters